VidTu/HCsCR/README.md

 **Q**: I want to block this mod as a server owner, can I do this?
-**A**: A [plugin channel](https://minecraft.wiki/w/Java_Edition_protocol/Plugin_channels) called `hcscr:imhere` is registered by this mod. *Beware*: Other mods simiar to this one don't offer a way to block them.
+**A**: A [plugin channel](https://minecraft.wiki/w/Java_Edition_protocol/Plugin_channels) called `hcscr:imhere` is registered by this mod. *Beware*: Other mods similar to this one don't offer a way to block them.
 Consider investing your time/resources into an anti-cheat plugin, if you want to block all of them.